Rei-SwitchBot/faq/en-us/AI Art Frame.md

 ---
 ### Do I Need to Download a Paid App to Display Images on SwitchBot AI Art Frame?

 SwitchBot app is available for free download from the app store.
-Without using AI Studio, you can directly add the AI Art Frame to the SwitchBot app and display photos directly from your Gallery app.
+You can directly add the AI Art Frame to the SwitchBot app and display photos directly from your Gallery app.
+No fees will be charged unless you subscribe to AI Studio.

 ---